valeIT/valeIT.github.io/_posts/2019-09-25-Hololens-Review.md

 That said I'm pretty sure that AR[^3] and VR[ˆ3] are the next big thing in tech.

-[^1] : (the one that closes the app and brings you back to the desktop)
-[^2]: Doesn't change with time.
-This includes both the lighting, the objects and the people in the space.
+[^2]: The space needs to stay completely static.
+This includes both the lighting, the objects and the people inside the space.
+It will still work with a dynamic space, but its performance will be poorer and objects might be placed in the wrong position.
 [^3]: AR stands for Augmented Reality.
 Usually referred at a visual representation of the real world "augmented" by technology.
 VR stands for Virtual Reality.
 In this case the real world is not simply augmented, but simulated "ex-novo".